 Tip #3: Have a Rock-Solid Lease Agreement

 The policies a landlord sets should be clearly explained in the lease agreement signed by the tenant.
-Putting together a lease agreement is a good time to consult a real estate lawyer or expert.
+Putting together a lease agreement is a good time to consult a real estate lawyer or a landlord with lots of experience.
 Landlords with lease agreements that cover all of their bases will make or break your entire experience, and likely the tenants as well.

 Tip #4: Utilize Electronic Pay Systems to Collect Rent